 These days we have the best of both worlds; if you want the sound of tape, tubes or transformers, you can record through tape, tubes and transformers without having to worry about signal loss down the road.
-I didn’t grow up on vinyl, and I don’t have any nostalgia for low fidelity; however, there is something to the way analog gear handles high frequencies.
+I don’t have any nostalgia for low fidelity; however, there is something to the way analog gear handles high frequencies.
 I’m going to explore a couple of options for emulating that response with more precision.

 OD DeEdger offers a similar feature set that’s tailored to transient content.
 While the controls are much simpler, the concept is the same; pick a frequency, pick a Q, and set your threshold.
 DeEdger is perfectly suited to taming grating percussion, crunchy amps, and the high-mid sharpness you can get from cheaper condensers.
 While I haven’t tried them myself, oeksound’s Soothe and Spiff seem to be well-suited to taming harshness as well, and they’re creating some good buzz in audio circles.

-There’s no denying that analog gear is a lot more fun to play with (and makes for a more impressive studio shot), but not owning a $7,000 preamp is no excuse for not having euphonic tone.
+There’s no denying that analog gear is a lot more fun to play with (and makes for a more impressive studio shot), but not owning a $5,000 preamp is no excuse for bad tone.
 Hope this series helped you get a little closer to that!